European-XFEL/Karabo/CONTRIBUTING.md

   comment to these lines to aid people less experienced with C++11 features in the review.

-- We currently do not encourage to use newly introduced numerical types, e.g.
+- We currently do not encourage to use C++11-introduced numerical types, e.g.
   `uint64_t` as the Karabo type system has not been fully prepared for them.